Four books about Apple design

 Content

 The book begins with a brief description of how (RED) was founded and its philanthropic goals.
-The next page is a forward by Bono, who has been the public face of the project since its inception.
+The next page is a foreword by Bono, who has been the public face of the project since its inception.
 He speaks of (RED), the first auction with Sotheby’s in 2008, and the story of how this one came to be.

 The following pages are another foreword, this time by Stephen Fry.
 He describes both Jony and Marc’s personal histories and many details about some of the most notable lots from the auction.